fernandohkuku/api-nest/README.md

 # install
 - Run yarn install

-- You have create your .env with the .env.example
+- You have to create your .env with the .env.example

 - Informationa about connection database https://docs.nestjs.com/techniques/database